Nineteen Eighty-Four (1984 film): Release and reception

 Nineteen Eighty-Four made its theatrical debut on 10 October in London and on 14 December in New York City.
 It was released in the United States for one week in December 1984 at the Egyptian Theatre in Los Angeles to qualify for the 1985 Academy Awards and grossed a house record of US$62,121, despite stormy weather.

 Vincent Canby of The New York Times said the film was "admirable, bleakly beautiful", although "not an easy film to watch".

 Roger Ebert awarded it 3.5/4 stars, writing that it "penetrates much more deeply into the novel's heart of darkness" than previous adaptations, and describing Hurt as "the perfect Winston Smith".

-The review aggregation website Rotten Tomatoes has given it a 75% approval rating, based on 32 reviews, with an average rating of 6.8/10.
+The review aggregation website Rotten Tomatoes has given it a 76% approval rating, based on 33 reviews, with an average rating of 6.8/10.
 The site's critical consensus states: 1984 doesn't fully emerge from the shadow of its source material, but still proves a solid, suitably discomfiting adaptation of a classic dystopian tale.

+Filmink called it "brilliant, incredible to look at, and emotionally devastating."

 The review aggregation website Metacritic has given it a rating of 67 out of 100 based on 8 critics, indicating "generally favorable reviews".